OWASP/www-committee-project/handbook/lifecycle.md

 </span>
 **Lab**

 Projects that are much farther along and just lack a bit of polish to get them production-ready.
-There may be errors or some minor instability but they tend to be reliable for most uses and have produced a deliverable of significant value.
+There may be errors or some minor instability, but they tend to be reliable for most uses and have produced a deliverable of significant value.

 ---